themindfulbit/td/_content/1-episodes/2014-01-17-063-intro-to-responsive-design.md

 #### Fixing the viewport

 Overriding this feature is actually pretty easy.
-Just add the following line to the first line after `<head>` in your `index.html` file.
+Just add the following line just after `<head>` in your `index.html` file.

 ~~~
 <meta name="viewport" content="width=device-width">